twilight-project/testnets/open-testnet-2/validator-docker/readme.md

 # Validator Node setup

 This repository contains docker files necessary for setting-up and deploying the validator node.
-It can also be used to creata a new network of validators.
+It sets up a new testnet which include running NYKS validator node, Running ZKOS and running the faucet.
+Please keep in mind that this testnet relies on faucet for both Nyks and Btc (on NYKs chain) tokens.
+Hence we dont need to run the BTC oracle and BTC forkscanner for this testnet.
+So please ignore the any reference to BTC oracle and forkscanner in this document.

 ## Architecture